Date: Thu, 2 Mar 2006

 ". . . everything the Osmonds speak about is true. . . .

-(Left: Here we see the imprint (imprimatur?) of Special Agent Martha Aguirre, apparently deployed under cover on the border in Douglas, Arizona.
-Her current whereabouts and fate are unknown.
-Right: Disguised as juvenilia, Aguirre's practice scribbles of signatures illustrate the secret skills government agents require out in the field.
-The word fire is clearly legible, though its import is as yet unknown.)
+(Upper left: Here we see the imprint (imprimatur?) of (presumed) cult initiate Martha Aguirre, living underground (apparently) somewhere in the vicinity of the border town of Douglas, Arizona.
+Her current fate remains unknown.
+Right: Disguised as juvenilia, Aguirre's practice scribbles of signatures illustrate the importance of accuracy in the tracing of sigils.
+The word fire is clearly legible (though its import is as yet undetermined.)

 But, soft!
 Our story beginneth. . . .